Holographic Description of Noncommutative Schwinger Effect: Conclusions

 \section{Conclusions}

 In this paper we have performed an inter-quark potential analysis to find the effective potential barrier in presence of an external electric field in noncommutative gauge theory.
 From the same we have shown that the threshold electric field is decreased from it's commutative counterpart.
 In presence of noncommutativity there exist strong repulsive forces between the particles at short distances i.e. the coulombic interaction develops a short distance repulsive correction.
 This implies the electrostatic potential energy needed to tear out the virtual particles is less than usual explaining the result found.
 We have also argued that noncommutativity does not lead to confinement as at large distances the behavior of the potential is essentially coulombic as demonstrated.
-We also have found out the thermal corrections to the above and have seen that finite temperature effects don't entangle with (space-space) noncommutative ones as expected.
-We have also perturbatively computed the corrections to circular Wilson loop over the known commutative result in the first order of the noncommutative deformation parameter, and hence the decay rate has been found out from which the decrement of the threshold value is also clear.
+We also have found out the thermal corrections to the above and have seen that finite temperature effects don't entangle with (space-space) noncommutative ones as expected which also can be seen by putting the values of \eqref{dual}\eqref{thdual}in \cite{Sato:2013hyw}.
+Moreover, we have also perturbatively computed the corrections to circular Wilson loop over the known commutative result in the first order of the noncommutative deformation parameter, and hence the decay rate has been found out from which the decrement of the threshold value is also clear.
+To the best of our knowledge such an analysis for Noncommutative Holographic Schwinger effect is new .
 At low electric field our result shares the same pattern with that of \cite{Chair:2000vb} for noncommutative U(1) gauge theory.

 \acknowledgments

 UNC would like to thank Shibaji Roy for discussions during this work.